 Another plus point of transcripts is they enhance the value of content by making it searchable for certain words and phrases.
 Search engines like Google, Bing and even a company’s internal search engine can fully index transcripts, and thus make previously inaccessible audio content accessible.
 For instance, a civil engineering student might want to search faculty lectures for the keywords “green building” or “glass house,” which is possible if the lectures have been transcribed.

-Spare yourself from the listen-type-rewind cycle and raise the bar on subtitles in the process.
+So, spare yourself from the listen-type-rewind cycle and raise the bar on subtitles in the process by taking advantage of our real-time multilingual transcription service and enhance your business processes and customer engagement.